tpys/FuXi/README.md

 by Lei Chen, Xiaohui Zhong, Feng Zhang, Yuan Cheng, Yinghui Xu, Yuan Qi, Hao Li

+## What's New
+  - Release of the ONNX model and inference code.
+  - Addition of new sample data (20210101).

 ## Installation

 The Google Drive folder contains the FuXi model, code, and sample input data, all of which are essential resources for this study.
 Access to these resources is restricted by a password-protected link.
 To obtain the password, users must complete the provided [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfjwZLf6PmxRvRhIPMQ1WRLJ98iLxOq_0dXb87N8CFNPyYAGg/viewform?usp=sharing).
 For inquiries regarding the password, please contact Professor Li Hao at the email address: lihao_lh@fudan.edu.cn.